 How does TCR impact your business?

-The implementation of Ofgem’s TCR has brought about notable changes in how businesses are quoted for their energy consumption.
+The implementation of Ofgem’s TCR brings notable changes in how businesses are being quoted for their energy consumption.
 Changes only impacts the residual charge but, as this accounts for 90% of transmission and 50% of distribution, the effects are significant.

 Are all energy suppliers dealing with TCR in the same way?